-The first phase of the project will be finalised end of 2017, with the completion of a pedagogical toolkit comprised of an international rubric to assess creativity and critical thinking, pedagogical activities, assessments and examples of student work.
+The first phase of the project in primary and secondary education will be finalised end of 2018, with the completion of a pedagogical toolkit comprised of an international rubric to assess creativity and critical thinking, pedagogical activities, assessments and examples of student work.
 The project will also produce an international report analysing the effects of the pedagogies using the prototyped rubric and activities to develop creative and critical thinking skills.

 The conceptual framework developed in the project may contribute to the development of a possible module on creativity for PISA 2021.
 The project is aligned with the long-standing interest of the PISA Governing Board in in higher order skills and the plan to expand the learning outcomes that PISA assesses internationally.

 In primary and secondary education, the project is a controlled pedagogical intervention that will engage research teams and school networks in 15 countries.
 The school network within each country will be split into intervention and control groups.
 The project will work with students at two levels: in primary education, with students aged 8-9; in secondary education, with students aged 12-13.
 In terms of disciplinary areas, the project will focus on two areas: Science, Technology, Engineering and Mathematics (STEM) subjects, on the one hand, and arts education (either visual arts or music), on the other, but will also leave room to interdisciplinary or project-based approaches.